Dependency Management in CI/CD: Ensuring Reliability and Performance

 Document Update Procedures and Policies

 Clear documentation of updated procedures and policies ensures that the team handles dependency management consistently.
-This should include guidelines for evaluating, testing, and implementing updates, as well as criteria for prioritizing critical patches.
-Having standardized procedures helps maintain the reliability and security of the application while minimizing disruption during updates.
+This should include guidelines for evaluating, testing, and implementing updates as well as criteria for prioritizing critical patches.
+Standardized procedures help maintain the application’s reliability and security while minimizing disruption during updates.

 Team Communication